Get Outside and Experience Illinois Rivers

 Illinois has 120,00 miles of beautiful rivers waiting for you to visit.
 Illinois’ rivers and streams offer a diversity of landscape and wildlife, offering new sights and experiences for those who explore them.

-The National Park Service has also compiled a list of significant Illinois streams for their biological, geological, and recreational value.
+The National Park Service has a list of significant Illinois streams for their biological, geological, and recreational value.
 You can make plans to visit many of these streams, and enjoy Illinois’ natural beauty.
 Whether you like bird watching, fishing, canoeing, or simply visiting beautiful scenery, our streams will provide you with an unforgettable experience.

 The Illinois Department of Natural Resources has more information on hiking trail access, hunting, fishing, and other outdoor opportunities.